backdrop-contrib/potx/README.txt

 You can try 'php potx-cli.php --help' to get a list of more options.

+The contents of files depend on the mode you use.
+By default, one single general.pot file will be generated.
+You can use the "core" mode to generate Drupal core templates (one file per module, small files folded into general.pot, .info files folded into general.pot).
+Or you can use the "multiple" mode which is similar to the "core" mode, but .info files are folded into their module template files.

-All files get their own template file unless they contain less than ten strings, which will be merged in the general.pot file.
-This special template file also contains all strings that occur more than once in the Drupal source files.
+In case of "core" and "multiple" mode, the generated general.pot will Contain strings from files with less than ten strings, as well as all strings that occur more than once in the source files.
 This will help translators to maintain a single translation for them.

 CREDITS
 ================================================================================

-Command line extractor functionality orignally by Jacobo Tarrio <jtarrio [at] alfa21.com> (2003, 2004 Alfa21 Outsourcing) Currently maintained by Gabor Hojtsy <gabor [at] hojtsy.hu>
+Command line extractor functionality orignally by Jacobo Tarrio <jtarrio [at] alfa21.com> (2003, 2004 Alfa21 Outsourcing)

+Greatly optimized by
+  Brandon Bergren (2007)

+Currently maintained by
+  Gabor Hojtsy <gabor [at] hojtsy.hu>